Restrictions on Harbour Use - Covid 19

 Local public toilet facilities are now open around the Harbour.
 Other businesses are beginning to open in line with particular Government timelines but their capacity is restricted.
 Ferry operators and other commercial passenger carrying craft, where operating, will also be severely limited and a backlog could present its own problem for customers who are queueing.
 Please check their current status before assuming a service is in operation.
 Unfortunately, Salcombe has seen the cancellation of many large events including Merlin Rocket and the Salcombe Town Regatta weeks; despite this, we still expect to be busy given fair weather.

-The Boatman and Harbour Taxi are operating 7 days a week and, from 4th July, will resume their advertised hours from 08:00 to 23:00, monitoring VHF Channel 14 and 12 respectively.
+The Boatman and Harbour Taxi are currently operating 7 days a week, monitoring VHF Channel 14 and 12 respectively.

 The Harbour Taxi will be operating at a severely reduced capacity, ensure you have a face covering should you be using any of our taxi or shuttle services; please consider other options available to you or expect a longer waiting time.
 The Harbour Taxi will be monitoring VHF channel 12 and mobile 07807 643879.